NiumXp/spl.db/README.md

 Player(name='Nium', item='Axe')
 ```
 #### Note
-If you don't want this behavior, you can desable it making this:
+If you don't want this behavior, you can disable it making this:
 ```py
 class Player(spl.Model, save=False):
 ```